 Sponsored by the IARS, OpenAnesthesia™ premiered in 2009 as an experimental project designed to advance graduate medical education in the field of anesthesia.
-Founded by Dr. Edward C. Nemergut and Dr. Robert Thiele, the initiative has grown considerably and now offers comprehensive online and mobile educational resources for anesthesiologists around the world.
+Founded by Dr. Edward C. Nemergut and Dr. Robert Thiele, OpenAnesthesia™ offers over 1,000 podcasts and video interviews with experts on pertinent topics like burnout and physician wellness, and CME activities on the latest techniques, such as EEG for Anesthesia.

 The Scholars’ Program, offered as part of the IARS Annual Meeting, is specifically designed for early-stage anesthesiology scholars and focuses on topics unique to them, such as sharpening skills and best practices, career and publishing advice, and networking.